jakelever/civicmine/README.md

 ## Inputs

 The project uses wordlists from the [BioWordlists](https://github.com/jakelever/biowordlists) project for cancers, genes, drugs, variants and conflicting terms.
 The corpora used are PubMed abstracts and full-text papers from the PubMed Central Open Access Subset.
+While processing the full-text articles, subsection headers (e.g. Results) are also extracted to make it easier to locate where statements are made.
+The list of possible headers extracted can be found [here](https://github.com/jakelever/pubrunner/blob/master/subsectionHeaders.md).
+The actual extraction is managed by PubRunner.

 We have annotated 1500 sentences that comprise the civicmine_corpus which are used for training a Kindred classifier.